-dirty-diode asked: Is this blog related to this is innocent privilege?
+dirty-diode said: Is this blog related to this is innocent privilege?

 No. As far as I can tell, thisisinnocentprivilege is just some anti-sj troll blog that has latched on to me since it’s apparently “cool” to bully me right now (until the next easy target appears and the tumblr hate army forgets about me to go harass them).
 If you go to their blog, most of their posts are just directly copied and pasted from mine, but they swapped a couple of words out to make it look original.